An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Abstract

 \section{Abstract}

-In this paper, we present two infinite-dimensional Kolmogorov theorems based on nonresonant frequencies of Bourgain's Diophantine type or even weaker conditions.
-To be more precise, under a nondegenerate condition for an infinite-dimensional Hamiltonian system, we prove the persistence of a full-dimensional KAM torus with the universally prescribed frequency that is independent of any spectral asymptotics.
+In this paper, we present two infinite-dimensional Kolmogorov theorems based on non-resonant frequencies of Bourgain's Diophantine type or even weaker conditions.
+To be more precise, under a Legendre-type nondegeneracy condition for an infinite-dimensional Hamiltonian system, we prove the persistence of a full-dimensional KAM torus with a universally prescribed frequency independent of any spectral asymptotics.
 As an application, we prove that for a class of perturbed networks with weakly coupled oscillators described by

-or even for more general perturbed networks, almost periodic breathers with frequency-preserving do exist, provided that the local potential $ V $ and the coupling potential $ W $ satisfy certain assumptions.
-In particular, this yields the first frequency-preserving version of the Aubry-MacKay conjecture \cite{MR1304442,MR1353962}. \\ \\ {\bf Keywords:} {Infinite-dimensional Hamiltonian network, full-dimensional KAM tori, Bourgain's Diophantine nonresonance, almost periodic breathers with frequency-preserving, the Aubry-MacKay conjecture}\\ {\bf2020 Mathematics Subject Classification:} {37K60, 37L60, 37K55}
+or even for more general perturbed networks, frequency-preserving almost periodic breathers do persist, provided that the local potential $ V $ and the coupling potential $ W $ satisfy certain assumptions.
+In particular, this yields the first frequency-preserving result for the Aubry--MacKay conjecture \cite{MR1304442,MR1353962}. \\ \\ {\bf Keywords:} {Infinite-dimensional Hamiltonian network, full-dimensional KAM tori, Bourgain's Diophantine non-resonance condition, frequency-preserving almost periodic breathers, the Aubry--MacKay conjecture} \\ {\bf2020 Mathematics Subject Classification:} {37K60, 82C20, 37L60, 37K55, 37C15}